Watts riots

 The Watts riots, sometimes referred to as the Watts Rebellion or Watts Uprising, took place in the Watts neighborhood and its surrounding areas of Los Angeles from August 11 to 16, 1965.
+The riots were motivated by anger at the racist and abusive practices of the Los Angeles Police Department, as well as grievances over employment discrimination, residential segregation, and poverty in L.A.

-On August 11, 1965, Marquette Frye, a 21-year-old African-American man, was pulled over for drunken driving.
+On August 11, 1965, Marquette Frye, a 21-year-old black man, was pulled over for drunk driving.
 After he failed a field sobriety test, officers attempted to arrest him.
-Marquette resisted arrest, with assistance from his mother, Rena Frye; a physical confrontation ensued in which Marquette was struck in the face with a baton.
+Marquette resisted arrest, with assistance from his mother, Rena Frye; a physical confrontation ensued in which an officer struck Marquette in the face with a baton.
 Meanwhile, a crowd of onlookers had gathered.
 Rumors spread that the police had kicked a pregnant woman who was present at the scene.
 Six days of civil unrest followed, motivated in part by allegations of police abuse.
 Nearly 14,000 members of the California Army National Guard helped suppress the disturbance, which resulted in 34 deaths, as well as over $40 million in property damage.
 It was the city's worst unrest until the Rodney King riots of 1992.